voder-ai/eslint-plugin-traceability/docs/security-incidents/2025-11-18-brace-expansion-redos.md

 **Status Update (2025-11-23):**
 As of 2025-11-23, there is still no mature, dry-aged safe upgrade path available according to dry-aged-deps for the bundled npm dependency chain containing brace-expansion.
 The vulnerability continues to be tracked, and the risk remains accepted as a dev-only residual risk with no production impact.

+**Status Update (2025-12-03):**
+This incident is now covered by `SECURITY-INCIDENT-2025-11-18-semantic-release-bundled-npm.known-error.md`.
+Please refer to that document for the current status, mitigation details, and compensating controls.